Xierany/HowTo-GitHub-ReadMe/README.md

 ---

 ### 🖼️ Header/Images:
 To start you might want to have a header or an image.
-If you want a customized header image like I used above, click <a href="https://reheader.glitch.me/">
+If can get a customized header image like I used above <a href="https://reheader.glitch.me/">
   <img src="https://img.shields.io/badge/here-brown" height="15px" alt="Header template">
 </a> <br>
 You can also check out the full GitHub repo if you want more info <a href="https://github.com/khalby786/REHeader?tab=readme-ov-file">